eclipse-platform/eclipse.platform.releng.aggregator/production/downloadsites/readme.txt

-The files in this "downloadsites" directory are not used during the build, but are releated.
+The files in this "downloadsites" directory are not used during the build, but are related.
 This files make up the "main" download pages, that list each of the builds.

 On the download server, they reside under